sideshowtee1003/Agent-Based-Modelling/README.md

 ## The Model: Behind the Scenes

+- The following has been written into the code:
 	- Sheep agents are plotted with white * markers
 	- Wolf agents are plotted with black * markers
 	- When the sheep agents eat the environment, they will gain +1-10 towards their total storage.
 Each agent's storage starts at 0.